0xPolygon/cdk-erigon/docs/acl/DEPLOYMENT.md

 The script:

-1. Deploys the registry and calls `initialize(owner)` so that `owner` becomes the administrator.
+1. Deploys the registry implementation, wraps it in an `ERC1967Proxy`, and calls `initialize(owner)` so that `owner` becomes the administrator.
-2. Deploys the checker logic and initializes it with the registry address.
+2. Deploys the checker implementation, wraps it in an `ERC1967Proxy`, and initializes it with the registry proxy address.
-3. Deploys an OpenZeppelin `TransparentUpgradeableProxy` whose implementation is the checker and whose admin is a `ProxyAdmin` contract (also owned by `owner`).
-4. Emits a JSON file with the deployed addresses at `out/acl.addresses.json` for automation.
+3. Emits a JSON file with the deployed addresses at `out/acl.addresses.json` for automation (`proxy` = checker proxy, `registry` = registry proxy, `logic`/`registryLogic` = implementations).

 > **Tip:** set `DEPLOY_SAMPLE_TARGETS=1` before running the script if you need the sample `ATarget`/`BTarget` contracts for local testing.
 In production you can leave it unset so no sample targets are deployed.